What Is Misophonia?

 A rare condition, misophonia is, incidentally, not yet considered a discrete disorder by the Diagnostic and Statistical Manual of Mental Disorders (used by the medical community to diagnose and classify disorders) – prompting many to question whether it even exists.
 On the other side, studies are afoot to better understand the condition, categorize it, and create diagnostic criteria.2

-According to researchers, there seems to be two aspects to misophonia: an obsessional aspect with a focus on a specific sound, and an impulsive aspect which tends toward aggression or uncontrollable rage.3 The reasons for misophonia are not entirely clear.
-However, it is assumed the brain doesn’t process information pertaining to sound normally in misophonics.
-This is why people with misophonia experience an extreme version of the reaction that most people normally feel when they hear certain sounds, for instance, the fingernails scraping the board.4
+The reasons for misophonia are not entirely clear.
+However, it is assumed the brain doesn’t process sound information normally in misophonics.
+This is why people with misophonia experience an extreme version of the reaction that most people normally feel when they hear certain sounds, for instance, the fingernails scraping the board.3 According to researchers, misophonia has two aspects: an obsessional aspect with a focus on a specific sound and an impulsive aspect which tends toward aggression or uncontrollable rage.4

-Another possibility is that misophonia is an abnormal reaction involving the limbic system (which is involved in emotions) and the autonomic system (which is associated with the body’s involuntary functions like controlling heart rate, body temperature etc.); it is thought to occur because of a deeper connection between the auditory and limbic systems than is normal.5 Many people with misophonia also show symptoms of other disorders like depression, anxiety, or obsessive-compulsive personality disorder (OCPD).6
+Another possibility is that misophonia is an abnormal reaction involving the limbic system (which is involved in emotions) and the autonomic system (which is associated with the body’s involuntary functions like controlling heart rate and body temperature); it is thought to occur because of a deeper connection between the auditory and limbic systems than is normal.5 Many people with misophonia also show symptoms of other disorders like depression, anxiety, or obsessive-compulsive personality disorder (OCPD).6

 People who suffer from misophonia are aware that their reaction is unreasonable and they try to avoid situations where they could come across their trigger sound.
 This can have a really adverse effect on their social lives and generally reduce their quality of life.

 Man-made sounds are triggers: The trigger sounds are usually produced by people.
 Sounds produced by animals or other sounds don’t usually cause this reaction.7